Varicella-zoster infection (chickenpox and shingles)

 Public Health Significance and Occurrence

-In healthy children, chickenpox is usually a mild disease of short duration.
-However, complications occur in approximately 1% of cases.
-It is more severe in adults and can cause serious and even fatal illness in immunosuppressed subjects of any age.
+In healthy children, chickenpox is usually a self-limiting disease requiring symptomatic treatment only.
+However, complications can occur in approximately 1% of cases, disease is generally more severe in adults and can cause serious and even fatal illness in immunocompromised persons of any age.
+(1)

-Congenital varicella syndrome has been reported after varicella infection in the first and second trimesters of pregnancy and may result in foetal skin scarring, limb defects, ocular anomalies and neurologic malformations.
-There is a higher risk to the foetus when maternal infection occurs in the second trimester compared with infection in the first trimester (1.4% vs 0.55%).
+Congenital varicella syndrome has been reported after varicella infection in the first and second trimesters of pregnancy and may result in fetal skin scarring, limb defects, ocular anomalies and neurologic malformations.
+There is a higher risk (2%) to the foetus when maternal infection occurs in the second trimester.
+(1,2)

-The onset of varicella in pregnant women from 5 days before delivery to 2 days after delivery is estimated to result in severe varicella in 17 – 30% of their newborn infants.
+Where the onset of varicella in pregnancy is between 5 days before delivery to 2 days after delivery there is a significant risk of the newborn experiencing severe varicella, estimated at 17 – 30%.
+(3)

-Shingles is a localised vesicular rash resulting from reactivation of latent varicella zoster virus in a period of waning immunity.
-It is often a serious illness in older adults and immunocompromised individuals.
+Shingles is often a serious illness in older adults and immunocompromised individuals.
 Shingles is uncommon before the age of 12 years, and most cases occur over the age of 50 years.
+(5)

 Clinical Features